Answer these three questions about early-stage corporate finance:

 From a firm’s point of view, how is a bond similar to a bank loan?
 How are they different?

-Calculate the equity each of these people has in his or her home:
+Calculate the equity each of these people has in their home:

-- Fred just bought a house for $200,000 by putting 10% as a down payment and borrowing the rest from the bank.
+- Eva just bought a house for $200,000 by putting 10% as a down payment and borrowing the rest from the bank.

 - Freda bought a house for $150,000 in cash, but if she were to sell it now, it would sell for $250,000.